 • Historical-environmental: it preserves traces of environmental changes and human history.

 The Geology, Soils, and Seismic Survey is engaged in activities aimed at deepening the knowledge of soils necessary for their agronomic and environmental enhancement and for their proper management through territorial planning.
-To this end, it has carried out and continues to carry out pedological surveys that have allowed over the years to acquire knowledge of the characteristics of the soils, which it has disseminated through Catalogs.
+To this end, it has carried out and continues to carry out pedological surveys that have allowed over the years to acquire knowledge of the characteristics of the soils, which it has disseminated through catalogues.
 Soil maps have been published at different scales, periodically updated, and there is a geographic information system.
-Awareness raising activities are carried out through websites, seminars, conferences, activities with schools and social networks.
+Awareness-raising activities are carried out through websites, social networks, seminars, conferences and activities with schools .

 -